jcqvisser/notes/src/pages/notes/host-a-static-site-on-s3.md

 For the rest of this, let’s pretend the domain is `example.com`.

-## Get an SSL certificate from ACM
+## Get an SSL Certificate from ACM
 Get to the AWS Certificate Manager by clicking on the “Services” dropdown and searching for “certificate”.

 Click on “Get Started” under the “Provision Certificates” header and then request a public certificate.